The first Roy Morris Memorial Scholarship was awarded in 2020, with a further two scholarships awarded in 2023.

 As a result of Brisbane Water Legacy creating an AVCAT scholarship, he became the Legacy representative on the board of AVCAT and, although he probably knew little of AVCAT before taking on this role, as time went on, he felt a strong attachment to the Trust.
 From 1985 until 2011, he was Chairman of the Finance and Investment Committee of AVCAT.

 He was interested in education from many aspects.
 His father was a teacher, and he started at teacher’s college (where he met his wife, who became a teacher).
 While he didn’t complete his teaching studies at that time, he later in life completed a part-time Bachelor of Commerce, and took many opportunities to attend training courses within the Army, including our time in England (Staff College course).
 He and Mum always encouraged us in our studies, and we both were fortunate to complete tertiary courses.

-It is because of these interests (Legacy, AVCAT and education) that we have chosen to use some of the money he left us to create this additional scholarship in his memory.
+It is because of these interests (Legacy, AVCAT and education) that we have chosen to use some of the money he left us to create scholarships in his memory.

 The Roy Morris Memorial Scholarships are funded by Graeme Morris (Roy’s son) and Chris Morris (Roy’s grandson).